rothgar/netdata-wiki/Memory-Requirements.md

 For a day of data and 1.000 dimensions, you will need: 86.400 seconds * 4 bytes * 1.000 dimensions = 345MB of RAM.

+Currently the only option you have to lower this number is to use **[[Memory Deduplication - Kernel Same Page Merging - KSM]]**.

 ## The future

-Currently the only option you have to lower this number is to use **[[Memory Deduplication - Kernel Same Page Merging - KSM]]**.

-Currently, I investigate several alternatives to lower this number.
+I investigate several alternatives to lower this number.
 The best so far is to split the in-memory round robin database in a small **realtime** database (e.g. an hour long) and a larger **compressed** database to store longer durations.
 So (for example) every hour netdata will compress the last hour of data using LZ4 (which is very high performing: 350MB/s compression, 1850MB/s decompression) and append these compressed data to the **archive** round robin database.
 This **archive** database could also be saved to disk and loaded back to memory on demand, when a chart is zoomed or panned to the compressed timeframe.
 This is future though...